 A final repeating nudge came when my husband shared what we were thinking with another family, and they said they’d had a similar sense that God was calling them to do a short-term mission trip.
 I’m thankful God repeated his call several times in several ways, or we might have missed the opportunity for a life-changing mission experience.

-3. God will assure you of his presence.
+3. God will assure you of His presence.

 When God called Moses to go to Egypt and announce himself as God’s appointed deliverer, Moses balked.